disk91/stm32-it-sdk/Doc/gpio.md

 Then the implementation will manage the routing to the interrupt callback (irq_func).
 The pinMask allows to have a common callback for mutiple interrupt.

+A Wake-Up specif mechanism is implemented.
+When an IRQ Wake-UP the MCU the normal IRQ processing is postpowned waiting the MCU to be coorectly reconfigured after waking up.
+A specific IRQ handler is set thanks to *gpio_registerWakeUpAction(...)* call.
+Once set this handler and only this one will be called on GPIO Irq.
+Once the *gpio_removeWakeUpAction()* called the normal IRQ chain will be fired on gpio IRQ.

 #### STM32
 The Interrupt handler is overriding HAL_GPIO_EXTI_Callback.